 "I know, sweetheart, but I don't think we really have a choice."
 The two shared a look.

 At her concerned but firm insistence, he nodded.
 "We will have to tell her soon, then."

 The Prince refused to fly them back to his room.
 He demanded that the two Earthlings walk but insisted that they would be safe.
 Sure enough, they ran into no trouble sneaking around uncertainly in the dark, the computer in Gohan's arms and their clothes clutched to her chest like they were a couple of looters with poor taste.
-Honestly, Bulma was a little relieved to leave the hole she had had to call home for the last decade.
+Honestly, she was a little relieved to leave the hole she had had to call home for the last decade.
 Perhaps it was just because she was so tired.
-The day had been so long, and she was feeling numb and silly, as evidenced by the stupid way she kept finding herself smiling at the Prince's back.
+The day had been so long, and she was feeling numb and silly, as evidenced by the stupid way she kept finding herself mooning at the Prince's back.

 Once they stood below his balcony, Gohan flew up and over the balcony and landed lightly, turning towards Bulma.
 As she was piecing together just how she would climb up there and whether or not she should yell at Gohan to put the damned computer down and help her, the Prince had grabbed her at the waist and leapt up.
 She clutched the clothes to her chest and squealed.
 He let her go carelessly once their feet touched ground and he strode into the room, opening a set of doors she hadn't noticed prior.

 Gohan and Bulma peeked inside.
 It was an expansive sitting room, gleaming wood flooring and furniture, gold fixtures and and high pile rugs, surrounding murals of battling Oozaru.
 Bulma and Gohan stood still, mouths parted.

 "Trying to catch flies?"
 The Prince drawled as he strode past them, turning on a lamp.
 "This is where you will remain until we can take care of our little problem."